jkougoulos/9to5tail/README.md

 if the pattern captures text using "()", the first 6 captured values will be concatenated to create a key that will be used for (warning, marketing buzzword follows) micro-rate calculation.

-Actions A & I operate on a first match basis and subsequent matches will be ignored Action R will just update counters on match and further matching will continue (for further R actions, I or A).
+Actions A & I operate on a first match basis.

+Action R will just update counters on match and further matching will continue (for further R actions, I or A).

 eg.